IoT and Vehicle Telematics: What Do You Need to Know?

 Improving Road Safety

 Let’s start by looking at the initial benefits for early adopters of telematics in automotive, most critically – road safety.
 Connected vehicles can use telematics to get real-time information on essential safety issues, such as inclement weather, in-road hazards, changing speed signals, or accidents on the road on which they are traveling.
 While drivers may have previously been alerted to issues on the road by traffic signals that could be difficult to decipher in times of poor visibility, or are static and remain out of date – telematics allows for messages to be sent to the driver directly, often through the in-car infotainment center.
-This could be something as simple as in-vehicle cameras that offer assistance with parking or blind spot management, or that monitor drivers for any signs of drowsiness on a long-transit, and even smart intelligence such as the closest charging point when an EV is running low on battery.
+This could be something as simple as in-vehicle cameras that offer assistance with parking or blind spot management, or that monitor driver behavior for any signs of drowsiness on a long-transit, and even smart intelligence such as the closest charging point when an EV is running low on battery.

 As data can flow in both directions, vehicles can send alerts automatically to support a free-flow of information, such as alerting emergency services to its location and status immediately in case of an impact or accident, or warning other users of an incident up ahead.
-OEMs, dealerships and manufacturers of all kinds can also benefit from the data gleaned from telematics systems, offering opportunities for preventative maintenance, or even helping them to improve production of certain parts of a vehicle for better longevity or optimized design.
+OEMs, dealerships and manufacturers of all kinds can also benefit from the data gleaned from telematics systems and telematics services, offering opportunities for preventative maintenance, or even helping them to improve production of certain parts of a vehicle for better longevity or optimized design.

 Let’s take a logistics and tracking use case for example – for cold chain management.
 From a single IoT dashboard, your stakeholders could see the temperature and humidity of your shipment, the traffic status and arrival time of your delivery, and an alternate route that would get you to a safe storage or drop-off point to remain compliant with regulatory requirements.